Key message: A problem is solved by a method.

 but look for other alternative methods.
 From these I select the method that promises the greatest success and test it.
 This allows me to

-optimize the chosen method.
+improve the chosen method.

 For further explanations see "How to develop and apply methods?".